damianhakert/damianhakert.github.io/source/handbook/people-operations/index.md

 1. Select Update.

-## Offboarding team members <a name="offboarding"></a>
+## Returning property to GitLab<a name="returning-property"></a>

-After the relationship ends between the team member and  GitLab we expect our property to be returned to us.
-GitLab will pay for the shipping either by sending a Fedex shipping slip or it can be returned by another method.
-After the relationship ends and the property is not returned, GitLab reserves the right to use a Creditor Company and to send it to collections against your Tax ID Number.
+As part of [offboarding](https://about.gitlab.com/handbook/offboarding/), any GitLab property needs to be returned to GitLab.
+GitLab will pay for the shipping either by PeopleOps sending a FedEx shipping slip or it can be returned by another mutually agreed method.
+If property is not returned, GitLab reserves the right to use a creditor company to help retrieve the property.
-More information on the steps to take when offboarding employees are in the [handbook](https://about.gitlab.com/handbook/offboarding/).